Merlin72/ED-Stuff/Home.md

 It is expected that other types of data will be carried by the EDDN; the special '$schema' property of the message can be used to determine what sort of message is being sent, and what version of the format spec is being used.

+_At present, any valid JSON message is passed through the gateway; we will be introducing validation against a set of JSON schemas once the format has been stabilised._

 ## Other developers (data users)

 EDDN provides a continuous stream of information from uploaders.
 To use this data you'll need to connect to the stream using ZeroMQ (a library is probably available for your language of choice).